laanwj/etna_viv/doc/hardware.md

   but not others (uniforms etc).

-  - Some of the states in states.xml are labeled as format "fixp" even though the FE does conversion and their actual format is float, and they could be written as float as well.
+  - Some of the states in states.xml are labeled as format "fixp" even though the FE does conversion and their actual format is float, and they could be written as float as well when this is faster from the driver perspective.
 This needs to be checked.

 Masked state
 -------------